Stem Cell Knee Clinical Trials

 Stem cell therapy for knee arthritis or knee osteoarthritis is gaining popularity among patients.
 Over the last few years, there has been an increasing number of patients with knee pain that are performing google searches to explore the option of stem cell therapy for their knee arthritis.

 And for good reason.
 Although knee replacement surgery is successful for many, stem cell therapy offers a new alternative to knee pain and knee replacement surgeries.

 Benefits of Stem Cell Therapy for Knee Pain

 - Compared to knee replacement surgery, stem cell therapy is a much simpler procedure.
-Only requiring local anesthesia, patients are fully conscious during the procedure and feel less pain.
+Only requiring mild sedation, patients are fully conscious during the procedure and feel less pain.

 - If stem cell therapy fails, patients can always get a traditional knee replacement.
 However, if knee replacement surgery fails, you are unable to have stem cell therapy.

 - Knee replacement lasts about 10-15 years.
 After this time period, many patients require a second surgery which is usually more complex.
 However, stem cell therapy can be easily repeated as it is noninvasive.

 - Knee replacement requires extensive physical therapy for months.
 Where as physical therapy after stem cell therapy is minimal in comparison.